An almost sure KPZ relation for SLE and Brownian motion: Introduction

 \begin{remark} Theorem~\ref{thm-dim-relation} only applies to sets associated with SLE and CLE in the interior of a domain.
 In order to calculate the Hausdorff dimension of sets associated with chordal or radial SLE which intersect the boundary one may apply \cite[Theorem~4.1]{rhodes-vargas-log-kpz}, which implies the following one-dimensional KPZ formula.
 Let $h$ be a free boundary GFF in the upper half-plane and let $\nu_h$ be the associated boundary measure.
 Define the quantum dimension of a set $X\subset [0,\infty)$ to be \eqbn \dim_{\mcl H}(\wh X),\qquad \wh X:= \{\nu_h([0,x])\,:\, x\in X \}. \eqen Then it holds a.s.\ that \eqb \dim_{\mcl H}(X) = \left(1+\frac{\gamma^2}{4} \right) \dim_{\mcl H}(\wh X) - \frac{\gamma^2}{4} \dim_{\mcl H}(\wh X)^2. \eqe (The function $\zeta$ in the statement of \cite[Theorem~4.1]{rhodes-vargas-log-kpz} can be obtained using the scaling properties of the free boundary GFF and \cite[Proposition~2.5]{rhodes-vargas-log-kpz}.)
 At the end of Section~\ref{sec-dim-calc} we will include a short example showing how one may use this theorem, combined with results of \cite{wedges}, to obtain the Hausdorff dimension of the points where a chordal SLE$_{\kappa}(\rho)$, $\kappa\in(0,8)$, in $\BB H$ intersects the real line. \end{remark}

 We will now discuss how our version of the KPZ formula relates to other KPZ-type formulas in the literature.
 The results of \cite{shef-kpz} relate the expected Euclidean mass of the Euclidean $\delta$-neighborhood of a set $X$ to the expected quantum mass of the so-called quantum $\delta$-neighborhood of $X$, which is defined in terms of Euclidean balls of quantum mass $\delta>0$.
 The scaling exponents for these dimensions are proven to satisfy the KPZ equation.
 In \cite{rhodes-vargas-log-kpz, bjrv-gmt-duality, shef-renormalization}, the authors consider a notion of quantum Hausdorff dimension in terms of the quantum mass of Euclidean balls covering a set $X$ and obtain KPZ formulas relating the a.s.\ quantum Hausdorff dimension to the a.s.\ Euclidean Hausdorff dimension.
 The KPZ relations in the works \cite{shef-kpz,rhodes-vargas-log-kpz, bjrv-gmt-duality, shef-renormalization} all rely on the Euclidean geometry, since Euclidean balls or squares are used to cover $X$.
 In our formulation, by contrast, we obtain a cover of $X$ by pushing forward a cover of the time set $\wh X$ via the curve $\eta'$, hence the quantum dimension does not rely on the Euclidean geometry.
-The version given in \cite{grv-kpz} also does not rely on Euclidean geometry because it is defined in terms of the heat kernel for the Liouville Brownian motion (see \cite{grv-lbm,berestycki-lbm,grv-heat-kernel,rhodes-vargas-criticality, jackson-lbm}) which is intrinsic to the LQG surface.
-The nature of \cite{grv-kpz}, however, is quite different from the present work and, as we shall see in Section~\ref{sec-dim-calc}, the formulation considered here appears to be more amenable to explicit calculation.
+The versions given in \cite{grv-kpz,gp-kpz} also do not rely on Euclidean geometry because the notions of quantum dimension in these papers are defined in terms of the heat kernel for the Liouville Brownian motion (see \cite{grv-lbm,berestycki-lbm,grv-heat-kernel,rhodes-vargas-criticality, jackson-lbm}) and the LQG metric, respectively, which are intrinsic to the LQG surface.
+As we shall see in Section~\ref{sec-dim-calc}, however, the formulation considered here appears to be more amenable to explicit calculation.